code-dot-org/code-dot-org/apps/src/weblab2/README.md

 The `config` prop is for layout of the IDE itself - which panes to show, how to configure some of them, instructions for the lesson, and so on.

-Look towards `App.jsx` for an example wrapper with some sample data involved.
+Look towards `Weblab2View.jsx` for an example wrapper with some sample data involved.

 ## What does this do